chrisgrieser/nvim-rip-substitute/README.md

 ## Limitations
 - Searching/replacing for line breaks (`\n` or `\r`) is not supported ([see
   #28](https://github.com/chrisgrieser/nvim-rip-substitute/issues/28)).
-- This plugin only searches the current buffer.
-To search and replace in multiple files via `ripgrep`, use a plugin like [grug-far.nvim](https://github.com/MagicDuck/grug-far.nvim).
 - Since `nvim`'s `conceal` feature does not allow distinguishing between different types of concealed text, `rip-substitute`'s incremental preview unfortunately will activate all conceals, including the built-in conceals in